At Lady Barn our five core values are:

 How we promote British values

-We have an elected School Council, Eco Council and Food Council.
-Children in Year 6 are elected as Head Girl and Boy, House Captains and other positions of responsibility.
+We have an elected School Council, Eco Council, Charity Council and Food Council.
+Children in Year 6 are elected as Head Girl and Boy, House Captains, Subject Captains and other positions of responsibility.
 Such elections are used as an opportunity to promote and teach about democracy and the electoral process.
-We encourage volunteering in and out of school.
-This includes things like the Eco-Council, sports leaders, ICT support, lunch helpers, and also raising money for local and national charities.
-Democracy is also discussed in PSHE lessons and assemblies.
+We also encourage volunteering in and out of school.
+This includes things like sports leaders, ICT support, lunch helpers, reading buddies and also raising money for local and national charities.
+Democracy is also discussed in PSHEE lessons and assemblies.

 The rule of law